 I'm a writer, director and computer programmer who The New York Times once called "nicely anonymous" and Bustle.com says should be "thoroughly hosed down and deloused."
 I combine filmmaking with software development to create weird platform-defying things.
 Before scarily leaving my TV career in 2014, I served as the Editorial Director of MTV2, where I oversaw the reinvention of the channel and helped break ratings records.

-Since then I've worked with clients like Comedy Central, Amazon, Nike, Brita, the National Hockey League, Refinery29, NASCAR, Bravo, TBS and IFC.
+Since then I've worked with clients like Comedy Central, Amazon, Nike, Brita, NBC, the National Hockey League, Refinery29, NASCAR, Bravo, TBS and IFC.
 I've collaborated with celebrities like Key & Peele, Channing Tatum, Selena Gomez, Nick Cannon, Justin Bieber, Charlamagne Tha God and Mark Wahlberg.

 My short film and internet prank Chillr won a Vimeo Staff Pick and was showcased on the Black List.
 I programmed Brocator 2.0, a web app that journalists have called both the reason "why the internet was invented" and a reason to "beg for nuclear war."